G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/ElasticLoadBalancing(ELB).md

         </big></big></b>
     </summary>

-Балансировщик нагрузки приложений (v2)
+Application Load Balancer (v2)

-Появилась возможность объединять инстансы в группы, к которым ALB будет роутится с помощью определенный правил
+It is now possible to combine instances into groups to which ALB will be routed using certain rules

-**Правила маршрутизации:**
+**Routing rules:**
-- Маршрутизация на основе пути в URL (example.com/users и example.com/posts).
+- Route based on URL path (example.com/users and example.com/posts).
-- Маршрутизация на основе имени хоста в URL (one.example.com и other.example.com)
+- Routing based on hostname in URL (one.example.com and other.example.com)
-- Маршрутизация на основе строки запроса, заголовков (example.com/users?id=123&order=false)
+- Routing based on query string, headers (example.com/users?id=123&order=false)
-- ALB отлично подходят для микросервисов и приложений на основе контейнеров.
+- ALBs are great for microservices and container-based applications.
-(пример: Docker и Amazon ECS)
+  (example: Docker and Amazon ECS)
-- Имеет функцию сопоставления портов для перенаправления на динамический порт в ECS.
+- Has a port mapping feature to forward to a dynamic port in ECS.

-**На что стоит обратить пристальное внимание**
+**What you should pay close attention to**

-Сервисы которые обрабатывают запрос приходящий от клиента (и распределенный с помощью ALB) не видят конечного хоста пользователя, поскольку ALB перемещает эту информацию в заголовки запроса
+Services that process a request coming from a client (and distributed using ALB) do not see the user's end host because ALB moves this information into headers request

-- Истинный IP клиента вставлен в заголовок **X-Forwarded-For**
+- The true client IP is inserted into the **X-Forwarded-For** header
-- Порт **X-Forwarded-Port**
+- Port **X-Forwarded-Port**
-- Прото* **X-Forwarded-Proto**
+- Proto* **X-Forwarded-Proto**

 </details>
 <br>